Skip to table of contents

 Before any review begins, it is essential to understand the learning environment, the learner population, and the institutional context.
 What types of content are in scope — web pages, LMS courses, documents, multimedia, assessments, interactive tools?
 Which platforms and systems are involved?
 Who are the learners, and what is already known about the barriers they face?

-Scoping also establishes a shared understanding of what "accessible" means in this specific context, and what a realistic level of review looks like given available time and resources.
+Scoping establishes a shared understanding of what "accessible" means in this specific context and what a realistic level of review looks like given available time and resources.
 This stage shapes the relevance and usefulness of everything that follows.

 What this stage produces